Should you pay your credit card annual fee to earn miles?

 For example, if you pay a S$196.20 annual fee and get 10,000 miles, then the cost per mile is 1.96 cents, give or take.

 Why not do it the other way round?
-It might be tempting to say, “well, I paid S$196.20 and got 10,000 miles- that’s 51 mpd, an incredible rate and a no brainer!”
+It might be tempting to say, “well, I paid S$196.20 and got 10,000 miles— that’s 51 mpd, an incredible rate!”
 Stop right there.
 51 mpd would be an incredible rate, but that’s conceptually flawed.

 First year vs recurring

-Does the card award miles for paying the annual fee every year, or just in the first year?
+Most cards award the same number of miles for paying the annual fee each year, but some only offer it in the first year.

-If you hold an HSBC Visa Infinite or SCB Visa Infinite, miles are only awarded for the first year’s annual fee.
-In subsequent years you’ll need to call in to appeal, and even then, will typically get a reduced amount (e.g. the SCB Visa Infinite usually offers 20,000 miles instead of 35,000 miles from year 2 onwards).
+If you hold a StanChart Visa Infinite, miles are only awarded for the first year’s annual fee.
+In subsequent years you’ll need to call in to appeal, and even then, will typically get a reduced amount (allegedly 25,000 miles from year 2 onwards, per reports).

 Annual fee waivers